Twelve Years' Truce: Context

-After the accession of Philip III in Spain and of the Archdukes Albert and Isabella in the Habsburg Netherlands in 1598, the Army of Flanders tried to regain the offensive against the Dutch Republic.
+By the turn of the century, however, the conflict began to reach a stalemate.
+After the accession of Philip III in Spain and of the Archdukes Albert and Isabella in the Habsburg Netherlands in 1598, the Army of Flanders tried to regain the initiative with a new offensive against the Dutch Republic.
 While it met with a tactical defeat in the Battle of Nieuwpoort on 2 July 1600, it did succeed in its strategic goal to repel the Dutch invasion of Flanders.
 The lengthy siege of Ostend (1601–1604) amply demonstrated the balance of power.
-Both sides poured enormous resources into the besieging or defending a town that was reduced to rubble.
+Both sides poured enormous resources into the besieging or defending of a town that was reduced to rubble.
 Ambrogio Spinola, who had succeeded Archduke Albert as commander in the field, eventually captured the town on 22 September 1604, but only at the price of accepting the loss of Sluis.

 Meanwhile, Habsburg diplomacy had managed to disengage from two fronts.
-In 1598 Henry IV and Philip II had ended the Franco-Spanish War with the Peace of Vervins.
-Six years later, James I, Philip III and the Archdukes concluded the Anglo-Spanish War (1585–1604) with the Treaty of London.
-Together, these treaties allowed the Habsburgs to concentrate their resources on the war against the Dutch in the hope of a knock out blow.
-The following year, Spinola seized the initiative, bringing the war north of the great rivers for the first time since 1594.
-Suddenly the Dutch Republic had the enemy threatening its heartland.
+In 1598 Henry IV and Philip II had ended the Franco-Spanish War with the Peace of Vervins, thus breaking up the Triple Alliance between France, England and the United Provinces.
+Six years later, James I, Philip III and the Archdukes concluded the Anglo-Spanish conflict with the Treaty of London.
+Together, these treaties allowed the Habsburgs to concentrate their resources on the war against the Dutch in the hope of delivering a decisive strike.
+The following year, Spinola seized the initiative, bringing the war north of the Great Rivers for the first time since 1594.
+Suddenly, the Dutch Republic had the enemy threatening its heartland.
 By 1606, the Spanish army had captured Oldenzaal, Lochem, Lingen, Rijnberk and Groenlo despite the efforts of Maurice of Nassau.
-They did not, however, keep the Republic's allies from continuing their material support.
+However, the Republic's allies continued to offer their material support.
 Moreover, Habsburg successes in the Low Countries came at a heavy price.
-The Spanish did not deliver their knock out blow they had hoped for.
-Furthermore in 1605 the Dutch East India Company made serious inroads into the Portuguese spice trade, by setting up bases in the Moluccas.
-These advances signaled a serious threat that the conflict might spread further in the Spanish overseas empire.
-On 9 November 1607 Philip III announced a suspension of payments.
+The Spanish did not deliver the knockout blow they had hoped for, while the Dutch East India Company made serious inroads into the Portuguese spice trade, by setting up bases in the Moluccas.
+These advances signaled that the conflict might spread further into the Spanish overseas empire.
+On 9 November 1607, Philip III announced a suspension of payments.
 The balance of power had led to a balance of exhaustion.
 After decades of war, both sides were finally prepared to open negotiations.